hallowelt/migrate-confluence/README.md

 3. Make sure you have the target namespaces set up properly.
 See `workspace/space-id-to-prefix-map.php` for reference.
 4. Make sure [$wgFileExtensions](https://www.mediawiki.org/wiki/Manual:$wgFileExtensions) is setup properly.
 See `workspace/deployment.log` for reference.
 5. Use `php extensions/BlueSpiceDistribution/maintenance/importFiles.php --src=/tmp/result/files.xml` to first import all attachment files and images
-6. Use `php maintenance/importDump.php /tmp/result/pages.xml` to import the actual pages
+6. Use `php maintenance/importDump.php /tmp/result/pages.xml` to import the actual pages.
+Use the same command to import `blog.xml`, `comments.xml` and `templates.xml`, but not `user.xml`.
+This file can not be imported and is just for making user data available.

 You may need to run `php maintenance/rebuildAll.php` and update your MediaWiki search index afterwards.